just214/vite-react-kit/README.md

-# Vite React Tailwind Starter
+# vite-react-kit

+A starter project template for building React web apps with Vite and Tailwind.

 Features: